ShreeshIITmandi/Radiation/docs/README.rst

-Radiation with AMGCL solver
+P1 Radiation
 ===========================

-Basically in this module P1 radiation is solved using multi-grid approach.
+This module is to solve P1 radiation using multi-grid approach.

 Contents
 --------